eureka-bpo/eureka-bpo.eu/esb/index.md

 ## Usage
 Application Eureka BPO ESB is distributed as docker image.
 Depending on database you want to use you can choose one of next releases:

-- eurekabpo/esb:1.0.0-mongodb - uses MongoDB as storage
+- eurekabpo/esb:1.1.0-mongodb - uses MongoDB as storage
-- eurekabpo/esb:1.0.0-mysql - uses MySQL as storage
+- eurekabpo/esb:1.1.0-mysql - uses MySQL as storage
+- eurekabpo/esb:1.1.0-h2 - uses H2 database as storage

-#### eurekabpo/esb:1.0.0-mongodb
+#### eurekabpo/esb:1.1.0-mongodb

 Uses MongoDB 4.4 as storage.